-PART I-FINANCIAL INFORMATION-CONTINUED BASSETT FURNITURE INDUSTRIES, INCORPORATED AND SUBSIDIARIES FEBRUARY 29, 2020 (Dollars in thousands except share and per share data)
+PART I-FINANCIAL INFORMATION-CONTINUED BASSETT FURNITURE INDUSTRIES, INCORPORATED AND SUBSIDIARIES FEBRUARY 29, 2020

 The BHF stores feature custom order furniture, free in-home design visits ("home makeovers") and coordinated decorating accessories.
 Our philosophy is based on building strong long-term relationships with each customer.
 Sales people are referred to as "Design Consultants" and are trained to evaluate customer needs and provide comprehensive solutions for their home decor.
 Until a rigorous training and design certification program is completed, Design Consultants are not authorized to perform in-home design services for our customers.